-2The general idea of studying dynamic investments in institutions which affect subsequent policy choices is similar in spirit to Lagunoff (2001), and to the literature on strategic debt issue (Persson and Svensson, 1989).
+&lt;sup>2The general idea of studying dynamic investments in institutions which affect subsequent policy choices is similar in spirit to Lagunoff (2001), and to the literature on strategic debt issue (Persson and Svensson, 1989).

 Our paper makes contact with several strands of literature.
 It is clearly related to the above-mentioned body of work on the economic and political history of the state.
 While that literature is mainly focused on the state's capacity to raise revenue, it does not emphasize - as we do - the links with the state's capacity to support market institutions.
+The same is true of the emerging literature in public finance that takes seriously issues of compliance as a constraint on effective taxation (for an overview see Slemrod and Yitzhaki, 2002).

 Our paper is also related to the recent work seeking to explain the institutions that support financial markets, such as the protection of minority shareholders or private property rights (see, e.g., La Porta et al, 1998, Rajan and Zingales, 2003, Acemoglu and Johnson, 2005, and Pagano and Volpin, 2005).
 As in that work, our analysis treats market-supporting institutions as endogenous.
-But we analyze market supporting institutions together with taxation, which allows us to address the crucial question why a particular ruling group would not provide maximum efficiency of markets and further its own selfish interests through redistributive taxation.3 We also make a clear distinction between economic institutions and policy choices constrained by these institutions.
-This distinction allows us to consider how factors such as political instability, conflict and polarization shape economic institutions.4
+But we analyze market supporting institutions together with taxation, which allows us to address the crucial question why a particular ruling group would not provide maximum efficiency of markets and further its own selfish interests through redistributive taxation.
+We also make a clear distinction between economic institutions and policy choices constrained by these institutions.
+This distinction allows us to consider how factors such as political instability, conflict and polarization shape economic institutions.